Hedwig Lieback

 Biography

-Hedwig Lieback is a Ph.D. student in Political Science focusing on political theory.
+Hedwig Lieback is a Ph.D. student in Political Science focusing on political theory, her minor field is Law.
 Prior to coming to Columbia, she studied at UT Austin, Princeton University, and Leipzig University.
 She received her B.A. and M.A. from Leipzig University in American Studies and wrote her master’s thesis on W.E.B.
 Du Bois’s Black Reconstruction.
-Her research interests include the history of political thought, especially the early and ongoing debates between free market thinkers and their critics.
-She is also interested in the Frankfurt School and its offshoots, in non-hegemonic US-American political thought, and in the evolution of the concept of property and its applications since the 18th century.
+Her dissertation focuses on four legal movements in Germany and the U.S. that attempted to address and revert the entrenchment of socio-economic inequality through the law.
+The dissertation draws on the history of political thought, legal theory and legal sociology, research on law and political economy, and normative questions raised by both legal and democratic theorists.

 Book chapters: